 The side effect of all the cruise lines, and all the cruises, sailing out of Florida is that you can find nearly every type of cruise ship in the state.
 From small ships that aren’t much bigger than chartered yachts that carry only a few hundred people in perfect luxury, to gigantic mega ships that can carry over 4,000 passengers, you’ll find it all in Florida.

 Whether you’re looking for a weekend Bahamas cruise, a Bermuda cruise on a mega-ship, or a globe-exploring world cruise on a smaller luxury ship — like one from Regent Seven Seas Cruises — you can book it from Florida.

 5. The Vacation Paradise

-Everyone knows about Disney World and Universal Studios in Orlando, or South Beach in Miami.
-Fewer people know about Port Canaveral’s recreation areas, nearby Cocoa Beach, or the Kennedy Space Center Visitor’s Area.
-Even fewer people know about Busch Gardens in Tampa, with some amazing roller coasters, or that Ybor City’s cigars rival Cuba’s.
+Everyone knows about Disney World and Universal Studios in Orlando, South Beach in Miami, and Kennedy Space Center in Cape Canaveral.
+Fewer people know about Port Canaveral’s recreation areas and nearby Cocoa Beach, and even fewer people than that know about Busch Gardens in Tampa — which has some amazing roller coasters, or that Ybor City’s cigars rival Cuba’s.

 Only 15 minutes away from Jacksonville’s port (Jaxport) is the Budweiser Brewery, which offers tours, and occasionally the Budweiser Clydesdales come by for a visit.